 Well, do not set lofty goals and then forget about them.
 Be honest while setting a benchmark for yourself.
 Make sure your goals are realistic and measurable.

 Be passionate about the goals you set.
 Your goals and level of determination to achieve it will decide your fate in the company.
 So, be extra careful while creating goals.

 2. Make sure your goals align with the team’s goals

 You aren’t a sole player in the new organization.
 You need to collaborate and work with the team.
 So, find out their goals.
 Understand the purpose behind their goals.

 Unity is strength… When there is teamwork and collaboration, wonderful things can be achieved. – Mattie Stepanek

 Being a new member of the team you need to know what is your team aiming at and why are they doing so.
 Speak to the manager as well as the team.
 Try to establish and solidify your relationship with the team.
-Be on the same page with your team, align your goals to their goals.
+Be on the same page with your team, and align your goals accordingly.

 First, learn and observe.
 Understanding your company’s vision as well as your team’s strengths will help you in producing high-quality work.
 The foundation needs to be strong or the building might collapse.
 Similarly, your base should be strong.